Skip to content

 I Figured Out What I Was Doing Wrong

 Her answer was simple: “You need to bring it to a boil that you can’t stir out.
 If you don’t boil it enough, the pectin won’t work.”
-In all of the recipes I had followed and read, it talked about a rolling boil – but it also talked about NOT boiling it for too long.
+All of the recipes I had followed and read, it talked about a rolling boil – but they also talked about NOT boiling it for too long.

 Both things are correct – but what I was doing was NOT letting it come to a strong enough boil, because I was afraid of boiling it too long.
 That, and at that point in my life last year, I hadn’t yet discovered the awesomeness of Pomona’s Pectin.